PALOUKI/PALOUKI/README.md

 💬 Interested in android and web development.
 📫 How to reach me: on my [GMAIL](mailto:paloukigidbless39@gmail.com)
 😄 Pronouns: he/him.\
-🚀 Fun fact: Just like the best of Silicon Valley, I’m on a mission to innovate and create top-notch solutions as a developer! .
+🚀 Fun fact: Just like the best of Silicon Valley, I’m on a mission to innovate and create top-notch solutions as a developer !
 👨‍ Passionate with problem solving and daily routines automation.

 <hr/>